Dumping Iran nuclear deal 'a mistake,' Britain warns Trump

 The 2015 deal, formally known as the Joint Comprehensive Plan of Action, offered Tehran billions of dollars in relief from sanctions in exchange for its agreement to curb its nuclear program.

-Trump wants to ditch the Obama-era accord, saying that he will refuse to extend U.S. sanctions relief for Iran unless it is renegotiated; the deadline for sanctions renewal is Saturday.
+Trump wants to ditch the Obama-era accord, which expires in 2025, and says he will refuse to extend U.S. sanctions relief for Iran unless it is renegotiated.

 Britain, France and Germany believe the deal is worth saving because it gets rid of 95 percent of Iran’s enriched uranium and allows U.N. inspections with no advance notice.